 Work up an appetite at the Edinburgh Botanical Garden

 There are lots of things to see at Edinburgh’s Royal Botanic Garden, including the spectacular glasshouses, Inverleith House, a great visitor centre (which sells lots of succulents!) and a couple of Andy Goldsworthy sculptures – not to mention a beautiful garden to stroll around.
-After a good walk, there are also lots of delicious cafes in the area including Blue Bear Cafe and The Water of Leith Cafe at Canonmills.
+After a good walk, there are lots of delicious cafes in the area including the Water of Leith Cafe at Canonmills.